daten-und-bass/docker-cheat-sheet/README.md

 ### Docker Swarm ###
 Keep in mind that regular volumes (see above) are always local to that host only (so a container needing that volume can only correctly start on thist host).

-* create cluster aware storage resources, e.g. via `NFS` (with volumes available among multiple hosts):
+* create cluster aware storage resources, e.g. via `NFS` (with volumes available on multiple hosts):
 https://docs.docker.com/storage/volumes/#create-a-service-which-creates-an-nfs-volume
 https://docs.docker.com/engine/reference/commandline/volume_create/#driver-specific-options